timdoubleg/crypto-index-bot/README.md

      pip3 install -r requirements.txt
     ```
 2) Put your own "API_PUBLIC" and "API_SECRET" from your Binance Account in config.py and run config.py code.
-(Alternatively, you can use the keys already written in the file which are linked the creators of the code's own binance account)

 # Errors you may encounter